 "Disasters are fundamentally stressful," CNBC explained.
 "And for some people, they can be traumatic both directly — by leading to direct threats to one's life, for serious injuries, bereavement, destruction of one's property — or indirectly.
 We know (and this is true with the pandemic as well, just as an aside) that when people are faced with stressful situations, some people who might have a tendency for aggression and violence can be tipped due to stress."

-The report noted that cases of child abuse and domestic violence dramatically increase in wake of disasters and in extreme heat.
+The report noted that cases of child abuse and domestic violence dramatically increase in the wake of disasters and in extreme heat.

 "In terms of the mental health consequences, we know that PTSD can result from disasters," CNBC also explained.
 "Disasters are also associated with increased rates of a variety of psychiatric conditions and symptoms: depression, generalized anxiety, substance use, disruptions and health behaviors, like healthy eating and exercise.
 And these can all have downstream impacts on mental health in the long term."

 COVID-19 denialism prompted Prof. Adrian Bardon to explain that some humans have brains that are hardwired to dismiss facts that don't follow their worldview.

 Dr. Anthony Fauci went so far as to blame the poor pandemic response on "anti-science bias."
 The same science denialism that disputes climate change, vaccines or evolution can all be similar to those who dispute the effectiveness of masks and social distancing.